hfboyce/hfboyce.github.io/_posts/2018-09-13-Des-p-value-cito.md

 $P(obtaining results pointing to more happening |nothing happens ) = p value $

-In plain English this is like saying "The probability of getting results that differ from our current ones given that everything should stay the same."
+In plain English this is like saying "The probability of getting results that differ from our current ones given that everything should stay the same".

 ### To "p" or not to "p"?